Listen to this article.

 WHY IS A LEGACY IMPORTANT?

-If you are a grieving parent reading this, and you can identify with the feeling of needing to do something, make meaning out of, or simply reframe what has happened to you, you are not alone.
+If you are a grieving parent reading this, and you can identify with the feeling of needing to do something, make meaning out of it, or simply reframe what has happened to you, you are not alone.
 What you are feeling is common, normal, and valid.
-That feeling is what I mean when I say that parents often feel drawn to the idea of a legacy.
+That feeling is what we mean when we say that parents often feel drawn to the idea of a legacy.
 If you feel that pull, honor it.
 Do what feels right for you and your family in memory of your precious baby.

-If you are a friend or relative of a grieving parent reading this, I want you to know that the desire for a legacy is good, valid, and worthy of support.
-Desiring to find a way to have their baby be remembered or seeking to make a difference in their memory is neither being stuck in or avoiding grief.
-As a parent’s network of support, your job is to simply support them as the navigate what it means to live in a world without their child.
+If you are a friend or relative of a grieving parent reading this, we want you to know that the desire for a legacy is good, valid, and worthy of support.
+Desiring to find a way to have their baby be remembered or seeking to make a difference in their memory is neither being stuck in nor avoiding grief.
+As a parent’s network of support, your job is to simply support them as they navigate what it means to live in a world without their child.

 “The power that lies in the love left behind after a loss is limitless.
 Parents are incredible agents for change, whether that change has impact on the world around them or if that change simply means that they learn how to live again a world without their child.”

 The legacy they seek may never come to be or it may fail, but the process is important and every bit as worthy as if a tangible, successful legacy came to be.
 The reason why this process is so important has nothing to do with the legacy itself.
 Rather, the importance lies in the meaning behind it.

 Fighting for a legacy is a healthy expression of grief.
 It is a coping mechanism.
 It can provide a new sense of balance and equilibrium in a family thrown off-kilter.

 A legacy, by nature, is future-focused and a part of grief integration.
 It is how parents engage in life in ways that reconcile their desire to parent their baby with the reality that they will grieve forever.